LukeFrostmourne/deep-dive-into-k8s/01-apiserver/06-request-handlers.md

 ```

-* Namesapce RESTStorage contains a `genericregistry.Store` object which is the interface of etcd.
+* Namesapce RESTStorage contains a `genericregistry.Store` object which is the interface to operate storage.

   *kubernetes/pkg/registry/core/namespace/storage/storage.go*